artsy/artsy.github.io/_posts/2018-06-15-cocoapods-keys-react-native.markdown

                      userAgent:(NSString *)userAgent;
 ```

 `AREmission`'s implementation (.m) needs to be configured to take this new key- It will be exported to our our React Native components as `Emission`.
+We make our intializer match the signature defined in the header (.h) file, and add an instance `_stripePublishableKey` to match the `@property` declaration.
 [/Pod/Classes/Core/AREmission.m](https://github.com/artsy/emission/blob/4a2a3e9260e97d791536cf38376a06b0ad0946a8/Pod/Classes/Core/AREmission.m#L24-L60):

 ```diff